 You will repeat this process over and over and over until the patient learns to do it themselves, and to feel the difference between proper and improper movements.
 Once they can feel the difference between improper and proper movement, give them a 2-4lb dumbbell and restart the process.
 Continue in this fashion for the weeks to come, gradually increasing the weights.

 For abduction, it’s pretty much the same thing.
-Watch for depression or excessive elevation as well as downward rotation as the patient abducts.
+Watch for depression and downwards rotation as the patient abducts the arm.
 There should not be much movement of the scapula until 90 degrees, but it should remain at about 10-20 degrees of upward rotation.
 The most common problem is either elevation or depression combined with downward rotation in the beginning phase as the arm abducts.
 If the patient overly upwardly rotates or elevates in the beginning, although not optimal, clearly it is superior to downward rotation and depression, as the latter will cause impingement whereas the former will not.

 During eccentric movement, the patient will often release (deactivate) the trapezius and lock the scapula with the deltoid, pulling it into downward rotation on the way down.
 They must be taught to dissociate between scapular and humeral movement (Osar, 2012).
 Tell them to relax the deltoid as you passively upwardly rotate the scapula, and let them lower the arm.
 Repeat until the patient understands the proper movement pattern.